GSoC Week1

 The PR add 2 tests:

-• test_basic_role_matching test user with wildcard *
+test_basic_role_matchingtest user with wildcard *test_basic_role_matching2test role with wildcard *

 Migrate these tests to Go Casbin: